open-feature/go-sdk-contrib/providers/from-env/README.md

 # Environment Variable JSON Flag Provider

 This repository contains a very simple environment variable based feature flag provider.
-This provider uses a very simple JSON evaluation for matching a flag `Variant` to a provided `EvaluationContext`.
+This provider uses a JSON evaluation for matching a flag `Variant` to a provided `EvaluationContext`.
 Each flag `Variant` contains a slice of `Conditions`, if all `Conditions` match then the flags value is returned.
 Each `Variant` is evaluated starting at index 0, therefore the first matching `Variant` is returned.
 Each variant also has a `TargetingKey`, when set it must match the `TargetingKey` provided in the `EvaluationContext` for the `Variant` to be returned.

 ## Flag Configuration Structure.